 By now you are probably thinking that I most definitely got a couple of screws loose and you may well be right, but Bas inspires me like no other horse has ever done and chances are, he will inspire you too.

 Working with horses like Bass can teach us the skills we need to handle the trials and turbulence of life: Perseverance, patience, self-discipline, empathy, forgiveness, leadership and much more.

-If you would like to meet Bass and try equine-assisted experiential learning to help you increase your self-confidence and communicate more effectively, join us for a few days in the south of France…please e-mail us for more information on welcome2gascony[at]gmail.com or contact us by filling in the form below:
+If you would like to meet Bass and try equine-assisted experiential learning to help you increase your self-confidence and communicate more effectively, join us for a day in the south of France…please e-mail us for more information on welcome2gascony[at]gmail.com or contact us by filling in the form below: